 - reduced whole-of-life asset management costs by strengthening pavements to reduce accelerated road wear and damage by heavy vehicles

 The Australian Government has committed up to $3.2 million towards this $4.0 million project.
 The Richmond Shire Council and the Croydon Shire Council will jointly contribute 20 per cent of the total project cost.

-Construction commenced in June 2018 and is expected to be completed by mid 2019, weather permitting.
+Construction commenced in June 2018 and was completed in July 2019.